uboost/uBoost-API-v2/README.md

 This guide is intended for developers who need to communicate remotely with the uBoost platform via web services.
 It assumes basic knowledge of network terminology, programming, and RESTful interfaces.
 By consuming web services through this API (application programming interface), you can automatically create accounts, award points, single-sign-on (SSO) your student from your LMS to uBoost, manage student groups, and award custom badges.

+**Working Examples**

+* [uBoost UI Components](http://uboost-ui-components.herokuapp.com/) - a collection of widgets and an LMS simulator that demonstrate how to use the API.

 ### General Description

 uBoost web services are designed around [RESTful principles](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 In order to access these web services, you will need login credentials for HTTP Basic Authentication and the ability to communicate over HTTPS/TLS. uBoost only accepts web service calls encrypted over the HTTPS protocol.